ChiefGyk3D/twitch-and-toot/README.md

 [Settings]
 post_interval = YOUR_PREFERRED_POST_INTERVAL_IN_HOURS
 check_interval = YOUR_PREFERRED_CHECK_INTERVAL_IN_MINUTES

+[Logging]
+log_file = YOUR_LOG_FILE_LOCATION
+log_level = YOUR_LOG_LEVEL

 ```
 Please note, the config.ini should be modified to match your needs.

+The log levels available are DEBUG, INFO, WARNING, ERROR, CRITICAL.
+Choose one that suits your needs best.
+The log_file is the path to the file where the logs will be written.

 ## Twitter Integration